ycm-core/ycmd/README.md

 The best way to learn how to interact with ycmd is by reading through (and running) the [`example_client.py`][example-client] file.
 See the [README for the examples][example-readme] folder for details on how to run the example client.
+You will need [httpie](https://github.com/jakubroztocil/httpie) installed to run the example client as well.

 Building
 --------